|

 council shall be responsible for carrying out the objects

+of the foundation.
 Unless otherwise provided in

 the foundation charter and/or the Regulations, the general

-obligations of the foundation council shall be as follows:
+obligations of the foundation council shall be as follows: 1.
+To administer the assets of

 the foundation according to its Charter or its Regulations.
+2. To perform any acts, contracts,

 etc., which are appropriate for the attainment of the foundation's

 objects, as permitted by the law and by the Regulations.
+3. To inform the beneficiaries

 of the foundation as to its economic situation as provided

 in the foundation charter or the Regulations.
+Please bear in mind that the

 foundation charter and/or the Regulations of a foundation